chrisnoonan98675/site/xl-deploy/concept/authoring-a-new-step-primitive-for-rules.markdown

 XL Deploy allows you to deploy your applications using a rule DSL, where the final deployment plan gets composed via a number of pre-packaged or user-defined rules that define which steps should be included in the plan.
 However, the kinds of steps that you can use may not always provide all the functionality you need.
 In those cases you may want to write your own step primitives that perform the actions you need.

 ## What is a step primitive?

 A step primitive is a definition of a piece of functionality that XL Deploy may execute as part of the deployment plan.
 Each rule in `xl-rules.xml` defines a number of steps to add to the plan, and the available step primitives determine what kind of steps can be used.
 In this document, whenever we mention XML rules or the `xl-rules.xml`, Jython rules are also implied.

-The following example shows the use of two step primitives: the 'noop' step primitive and the 'os-script' step primitive.
+The following example shows the use of two step primitives: the `noop` step primitive and the `os-script` step primitive.

     <?xml version="1.0" encoding="UTF-8"?>
     <rules xmlns="http://www.xebialabs.com/xl-deploy/xl-rules">